vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Anti-spam for comments, signups and contacts.
-With Android, iPhone apps to control anti spam.
-Automatically publication not spam comments.
+With Android, iPhone apps to control anti-spam.

 == Description ==
-No CAPTCHA, no questions, no counting animals, no puzzles, no math.
+We have developed an anti-spam service CleanTalk that would provide **maximum protection from spam** and you can provide for your visitors *a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
+Used to detect spam multistage test that allows us to block up to 100% of spam bots.

+The plugin is client application for cloud anti-spam service CleanTalk.org, which **daily protects 5k web-sites from spam bots**.
+Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders

 = Anti-spam features =
 1. Stops spam bots comments.
 1. Stops spam bots signups.
 1. Stops spam bots contacts emails.
 1. Stops spam pingbacks, trackbacks.

-We have developed an anti-spam service CleanTalk that would provide maximum protection from spam, and you can provide for your visitors - a simple and convenient form of comments / registration without annoying CAPTCHAs and puzzles.
-Used to detect spam multistage test that allows us to block up to 100% of spam bots.

-The plugin is client application for cloud anti-spam service CleanTalk.org, which daily protects 5k web-sites from spam bots.
-Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders
+1. No CAPTCHA, no questions, no counting animals, no puzzles, no math.

 = Anti-spam protection =
 * WordPress, JetPack comments.